MaharaProject/mahara/README.md

 ------------------
 # COPYRIGHT NOTICE

-Copyright (C) 2006-2022 Catalyst IT and others
+Copyright (C) 2006-2022 Catalyst IT Limited and others

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by